 He has also written The Rise and Fall of the Biopsychosocial Model: Reconciling Art and Science in Psychiatry (Johns Hopkins University Press, 2009); A Clinician’s Guide to Statistics and Epidemiology in Mental Health (Cambridge University Press, 2009); The Concepts of Psychiatry (Johns Hopkins University Press, 2003); and Mood Disorders: A Practical Guide (Wolters Kluwer, 2007).

 He has also edited or co-edited two other books, has published over 150 scientific articles or book chapters, and serves on the editorial board of numerous journals.
-In the past year (2012-2013), he has received a research grant from Takeda Pharmaceuticals, and has provided research consultation to Sunovion Pharmaceuticals.
+In the past year, he has provided research consultation to, and received speaking honoraria from, Sunovion Pharmaceuticals.